 Testwork to date on sulphide composites with grades ranging between 0.22-0.54% Cu indicates that copper recovery is relatively insensitive to the copper grade in these grade ranges.
-This grade range approximately corresponds to the average annual grades used in the LOM mine plan, and a constant metallurgical recovery is estimated for this material.
+This grade range approximately corresponds to the average annual grades used in the LOM mine plan prior to treating low grade stockpiled sulphide at the end of the mine life, and a constant metallurgical recovery is estimated for this material.
 However, there is a risk that the grade ranges may not be reached during mining, and low-grade material that is near the copper equivalent cut-off grade used for conceptual mine planning purposes may not return some or all of the projected economics assumed in the PEA.
 Variability testing is planned in the next phase of work to establish or confirm the constant grade-recovery relationship assumed in the PEA.